mkfizi/tailstart/README.md

 npm run build
 ```

+Alternatively, you may run below commands:
+* `npm run build:prod` ─ Build and minify for production.
+* `npm run watch` ─ Build and watch for changes in real time.
+* `npm run watch:prod` ─ Build and minify for production and watch for changes in real time.

 That's it.
 You may begin to develop your project with Tailstart.
 Don't forget to remove `.git` folder and then run `git init` should you want to push commits to your own repository.

 If you never heard of NPM before, this is the best time to start using it since modern web development work best with NPM.
 Refer to [NPM](https://www.npmjs.com/) for more informations.